Cemetery Songs – now available!

-Poignant and uplifting, Cemetery Songs is a compelling YA about a girl, a ghost, and the graveyard that sends them both on a journey of self-acceptance.
-Published by Lakestone Press, Cemetery Songs will be released on December 15, 2020.
-It is available for pre-order at Amazon and other book retailers.
+Poignant and uplifting, Cemetery Songs is a compelling YA novel about a girl, a ghost, and the graveyard that sends them both on a journey of self-acceptance.
+Published by Lakestone Press, Cemetery Songs is available at Amazon and other book retailers.

 When Polly Stone’s birthmother dies, she feels lost and adrift.
 How do you mourn someone you never knew?
 Even the dead, whose final thoughts Polly can hear, offer no advice.